 - List equipment, number of engines, engine hp, and duration of operation required for project construction - Apply a Load Factor (LF) for each engine (the average percentage of rated horsepower used during an engine's operation).
-This calculation results in the total number of horsepower-hours (hp-hr) for each piece of equipment. - Calculate total emissions of VOC and NOX from each engine category (multiply hp-hr by an emission factor (g/hp-hr).
-This calculation results in the total mass of VOC and NOX produced during project construction.
+This calculation results in the total number of horsepower-hours (hp-hr) for each piece of equipment. - Calculate total emissions of VOC and NOx from each engine category (multiply hp-hr by an emission factor (g/hp-hr).
+This calculation results in the total mass of VOC and NOx produced during project construction.

-The total VOC emission estimate calculated for project construction is 16.3 tons, which is below the annual General Conformity trigger level of 50 tons/yr and therefore meets the conformity requirement for the project area.
+The total VOC emission estimate calculated for project construction is 10.9 tons in 2014 and 8.1 tons in 2015, which are below the annual General Conformity de minimis threshold level of 50 tons/yr and therefore meets the conformity requirement for the project area.